 1. McDonnell’s Online Slow Session No. 1Tunes: Fanny Power, Come by the Hills (Buachaill on Eirne), South Wind, Roddy McCauley, Marie’s Wedding and Maggie in the Wood.
 Download: McDonnell’s Online Slow Session No 1

 2. McDonnell’s Online Slow Session No.2Tunes: Kesh Jig, Murphy’s Polka, Inisheer, Spootishkerry, Butterfly and West Clare Jig.
 Download: McDonnell’s Online Slow Session No 2.

 3. McDonnell’s Online Slow Session No.3Tunes: Off to California, Boys of Bluehill, Silver Spear, Lucy Farr Barn Dance, Out on the Ocean (Portroe Jig) and 100 Pipers.
 Download: McDonnell’s Online Slow Session No 3

 These sessions catered to musicians who have been playing for a few years and were keen to join an Irish session.
 The speed of the sessions typically fell somewhere between beginners and the fast pace of most Traditional Irish sessions.
-Some say the speed of playing at our intermediate sessions was similar to a session you might join in Clare or Galloway.
+Some say the speed of playing at our intermediate sessions was similar to a session you might join in Clare or Galway.
 As in most traditional Irish session today, we play sets that link two or three tunes together.